-.NET SDK Instrumentation
+.NET SDK

-If you are encountering any difficulties with deploying Rookout, this is the place to look.
+This page dives into the nitty-gritty details on installing Rookout under various configurations.
+If you encounter difficulties with deploying Rookout, this is the place to look.

-The .NET SDK provides the ability to fetch debug data from a running application in real time.
+The .NET SDK provides the ability to fetch debug data from a running application in real-time.

 It can easily be installed as a NuGet package.